DavidsonGroup/flexiplex/README.md

 ## Installation

-Precompiled binaries for Flexiplex are located in `bin/`.
+Precompiled binaries for Flexiplex are located in the [Releases](https://github.com/DavidsonGroup/flexiplex/releases) section.
 You can also install Flexiplex using Anaconda: `conda install -c bioconda -c conda-forge flexiplex`

-flexiplex-filter can be installed locally using Make, but we recommend using the [`uv` package manager](https://docs.astral.sh/uv/getting-started/installation/).
+flexiplex-filter can be installed locally using Make, but we recommend using the [`uv` package manager](https://docs.astral.sh/uv/getting-started/installation/), which will automatically manage dependencies in a temporary virtualenv.
 Just invoke flexiplex-filter using

 ```sh
 uvx --from git+https://github.com/davidsongroup/flexiplex.git#subdirectory=scripts \